SDF-ITSC4155-G3/Digital-Weather/README.md

 - User has Python
 - User has installed Flask (run "pip install flask" in the project's flask-server directory)
 - User has cloned the repository
-- User has node js installed
+- User has node js installed (to check, run "node -v")
 - User will run project using google chrome

+# Clone Instructions
+To clone in github, hit the "code" button, and underneath there will be a section labled "clone". copy the web URL provided there, and in VSCode run "git clone url" replacing URL with the actual URL.

 ## Run Instructions